What is lime Mortar?

 • It reduces the wastage when used in silos structures.

-• It also reduces the movement in joints.
+• It reduces the movement in joints.

 • It possesses the constant prime quality and colour of mortar.